Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Team Level

-Team level documentation typically contain data governance rules that apply to the entire team, across all projects.
+Team level data documentation typically contain data governance rules that apply to the entire team, across all projects.
 While these documents can be amended at any time, they should really be started long before you apply for a grant, when your lab, center, or institution is formed.

 <div class="figure" style="text-align: center">
 <img src="img/lifecycle_teamdoc.PNG" alt="Team level documentation in the research project life cycle" width="70%" />